abusaeed2433/JavaBasic/out/production/JavaPractice/i_ExceptionHandling/info.md

         catch (RuntimeException e){...}
     }
     ```
-- Multiple catch block can also be written like this:
+- Multiple catch block can also be written like this: See `catchMultipleException()` in `Test.java`,
   ```
   private static void catchMultipleException(int y, String message, String filePath){
       try {